margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful for the harmony at graduation events
 * Grateful for the good going on right now
 * Grateful for all the people I saw tonight
-* Grateufl for memories supporting CSOs
+* Grateful for memories supporting CSOs
 * Grateful for people yelling outside in the summer
 * Grateful for all the people in classes at UVA
-* Grateufl for people in Memphis
+* Grateful for people in Memphis
-* Grateufl for all the people singing today
+* Grateful for all the people singing today
 * Grateful for moms and dads trip to the beach
 * Grateful for the intelligence of little kids
 * Grateful for the smiles of little kids